AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/ui-testing.md

 >
 > This section only applies when Playwright is the chosen test infrastructure.

-### Setup HTTP proxy
+### Set up HTTP proxy

 >[!NOTE]
 >
-> In presented examples we assume Chrome is being used as a project browser.
+> In presented examples, we assume Chrome is being used as a project browser.

-Similar to Cypress - tests needs to use HTTP proxy if non-empty `PROXY_HOST` environment variable is provided.
+Similar to Cypress, tests needs to use the HTTP proxy if a non-empty `PROXY_HOST` environment variable is provided.

-To achieve that some modifications need to be made:
+To do this the follwoing modifications need to be made.

 #### Dockerfile

-Install **curl** and **libnss3-tools** (provides certutil)
+Install cURL and `libnss3-tools`, which provides `certutil.`

 ```dockerfile
 RUN apt -y update \